 Insurance is always the first recourse in recovering financially from a disaster.
 Accurate documentation is essential for insurance.
 If our community is determined to be eligible for potential FEMA assistance, documentation will be essential as well.
 Follow these steps:

-7. Prepare for FEMA Inspections: If your area is approved for FEMA assistance, you will need to apply online or by phone.
+Prepare for FEMA Inspections: If your area is approved for FEMA assistance, you will need to apply online or by phone.
 During your assessment, clearly describe all damage and impacts.
-Information on how to apply for FEMA assistance will be provided if Washington state receives a Presidential Disaster Declaration.
+Information on how to apply for FEMA assistance will be provided if Washington State receives a Presidential Disaster Declaration.

 Homeowners insurance and mold

-• Most standard homeowners’ insurance policies do not cover mold, fungi, rust, or rot.
+Most standard homeowners’ insurance policies do not cover mold, fungi, rust, or rot.
+WA State Office of the Insurance Commissioner has provided a list of insurance tips as flood recovery begins.

 When you are assessing your damage and filling out the King County survey, here are the definitions for each level of damage: